 Playa Samara revolves around tourism but it still manages to exude relaxed, holiday vibes.

 The main street leads to a long, wide sandy beach lined with palm trees.
-The sea is calm so it’s a popular place to learn to surf.
+It’s easy to see why it’s one of the best beaches in Costa Rica.
+The sea is calm so it’s also a popular place to learn to surf.

 We walked over to Playa Carillo (you can also take a local bus) but it’s nothing special, just quieter.